 Schissler suggests asking your studio director if you can assist teaching lower levels.
 “Helping teach little ones helps you so much in your own dancing,” she says.
 “You become a smarter dancer.”
 By learning to explain proper turnout to a 6-year-old, you may come to approach it differently yourself.

 As a student in Japan, Iseda often used her summer off-time (which is shorter than in the U.S.) to allow her body to heal— something she continues today.
 “I think that ballet is such hard work and sometimes you just need a break,” she says.
 This could be particularly useful if you’re nursing an injury.
 By taking time out of the studio, focusing on lower-level open classes and cross-training, Iseda finds that the imbalances in her body begin to right themselves and she feels better when she gets back into ballet full force.

-Johnson, who will be a sophomore dance major at University of Cincinnati’s College-Conservatory of Music, is looking forward to going home to Louisville again this summer.
-Training locally, she says, doesn’t mean that you won’t have opportuni- ties to improve.
+Johnson, a dance major at University of Cincinnati’s College-Conservatory of Music, says training locally doesn’t mean that you won’t have opportunities to improve.
 “It is important to keep in mind that you make the program what it is and you put in the work and effort to excel,” says Johnson.
 By staying focused and getting creative with your training, you can make your summer worthwhile.